Existential Physics: Content

 Each chapter of the book tackles a different scientific or "ascientific" topic, moving between philosophical scientific subjects including predictability, the meaning of life, and the existence of free will to those Hossenfelder considers impossible to be answered by science, such as the existence of God, the multiverse, and the "belief that subatomic particles are conscious".
 The chapters are interspersed with four interviews with scientists in various physics fields, who offer their own perspective and "stereotypes of eccentricity" to the subject matter.

 The book begins with a preface that contains a mental health warning due to the content challenging personal beliefs of readers, with Hossenfelder describing herself as an "agnostic heathen".
 This notice also includes statements that some spiritual beliefs work with our current understanding of physics and are unaffected by such research, with some few actually supporting our collective knowledge on the subject.
-The second chapter discusses how the universe started and what the end result will entail, serving as an overall breakdown of the history of cosmology.
+The second chapter discusses how the universe started and what the result will entail, serving as an overall breakdown of the history of cosmology.
 The third chapter examines the second law of thermodynamics, time, and entropy in the concept of why we get older instead of younger.

 Several chapters, including four, six, and nine, revolve around the issue of free will and what exactly consciousness is, also including reductionism and determinism.
 Chapter five attempts to tackle the many-worlds interpretation and whether science can even address the subject.
 An epilogue is included that concludes with the question "Is the universe made for us" and a discussion of the anthropic principle and how physics observations might bias our understanding of life's existence.